 If you’re a Facebook user you’ve probably noticed how some types of content, such as pictures of faces, tend to reach a much larger audience than others.
 This is very much intentional as Facebook is said to collect data from these types of images in order to improve its face recognition software, which is of course based on artificial intelligence.
 Facebook’s facial recognition technology has become so advanced lately that the company is constantly coming under fire for breaching the boundaries of user privacy.
 Whether ethical or not, we do have to admit that the AI-based technology used by social media platforms is very impressive.

 Artificial intelligence truly is everywhere these days and powers many of the technologies we’ve come to take for granted.
 In this article, we’ve covered some of the best-known examples of AI use in media and entertainment, but we barely scratched the surface here.
 The impending rise of Deepfake, advanced language processing and better voice-driven AI will likely bring even bigger changes to the media and entertainment industry.
-We’ll just have to wait and see what 2021 will have in store for these emerging technologies, and for artificial intelligence as a whole.
-Also Read: 7 Best AI in Video Games Review 2021.
+We’ll just have to wait and see what the next year will have in store for these emerging technologies, and for artificial intelligence as a whole.
+Also Read: 7 Best AI in Video Games Review 2022.